304 North Cardinal St.

 Ranked in the top 5 courses in Vermont – this club is private.
 Which is extremely unfortunate for the average Joe’s who would want to play this immaculate, historic golf course.

-Foxburg Country Club is argued to be the oldest golf course in the US.
+Foxburg Country Club is argued to be the oldest golf club in America.
 The founder, Joseph Mickle Fox, learned how to golf in Scotland and brought his hobby back to the states.

 After returning home he created a small 8-hole golf course that quickly gained popularity.
 In 1887 he added more holes and opened to the public.
 Local legend has it that Fox tried to design the course in Foxburg after the Old Course at St. Andrews.